morpho-org/vault-v2/README.md

 Since depositors choose which underlying assets they want to exit with, the vault's relative allocation will change during in-kind redemption.
 To make in-kind redemptions possible under any conditions, they are not subject to relative caps checks.
-Hence, to offset any costs to adjust allocation afterwards, and to limit abuse from depositors, a penalty of up to 2% can be set per adapter in `forceDeallocate`.
+A penalty of up to 2% can be set, per adapter, to execute the `forceDeallocate` function.

 **Timelocks** ensure that all actions taken by curators or owners that could directly or indirectly affect vault depositors are subject to a configurable delay.
 This gives users time to react to potentially malicious or risky actions before they take effect.